-As part of the process we might have built the following set of potential rough English translations: he introduced reporters to the main contents of the statement he briefed to reporters the main contents of the statement he briefed reporters on the main contents of the statement
+As part of the process we might have built the following set of potential rough he introduced reporters to the main contents of the statement he briefed to reporters the main contents of the statement he briefed reporters on the main contents of the statement systems.

-5. Probabilities are also important for augmentative and alternative communication AAC systems.
 People often use such AAC devices if they are physically unable to speak or sign but can instead use eye gaze or other specific movements to select words from a menu to be spoken by the system.
 Word prediction can be used to suggest likely words for the menu.